What to DIY vs. What to Leave to the Pros on Your Wedding Day

-Find smart DIY choices that will help save money on your wedding.
+Make informed DIY choices that will help save money and relieve stress on your big day.

 Handling some wedding tasks yourself can be a great way to personalize your event and save money.
 But don't go too far, says wedding expert Annie Lee, principal planner for event planning firm Daughter of Design.
 Her rule of thumb?
 "If you can do it months in advance while you're watching TV, go for it," she says.
 "If it's time-sensitive, don’t risk it.
 And whatever you do, don't bake."

-Decor items, such as centerpieces and other reception focal points.
+Decor items such as signage, table decor and other reception focal points are totally doable, as long as you plan ahead.
 "One of my brides is trying to fold a thousand paper cranes for her December wedding," Annie says.